-Each year since 2012, the project has convened the Eccles Rural West Conference to share knowledge and ideas about the Rural West.
-The most recent conference, held in Missoula in March 2016, considered a wide range of topics from federal land management to tribal issues, housing and homelessness, and health care, among others.
-It also featured the release of a statewide survey of Montanans on key issues addressed at the conference, and featured a keynote address by Montana Governor Steve Bullock.
+Each year since 2012, the project has convened the Eccles Family Rural West Conference to share knowledge and ideas about the rural West.
+The most recent conference, held in Park City, Utah, in April 2019, considered a range of topics from economic development to cultural divides in the amenity West.

 The Eighth Annual Rural West Conference is scheduled for March 2020 in Carson City, Nevada.
 Discussion will explore ranching in the American West.
 More information can be found on the event webpage.

 What do we mean when we refer to “the rural West?”
 Both “rural” and “West” are slippery terms, each with many definitions from different sources.
 The Center operates on a clear, but broad definition of the West as the region extending from the San Francisco Bay to the fabled 100th Meridian, from western Canada to all of Mexico, and outward to the Pacific world.
 How might we define rurality?